alirni/testingPlayground/README.md

 # testingPlayground
-Playground fro Jest and Enzyme
+Playground for Jest and Enzyme